toylim/paperwork/flatpak/README.markdown

 - Using Flatpak, Paperwork comes directly from its developers.
 It has not been reviewed by your distribution maintainers.
 It may not include some changes that your distribution maintainers would have added.
-- Does not work with Fujitsu scanners (still needs to figure out why)

 # i386 and ARM architectures